cbev0x/cbev0x.github.io/_posts/2026-01-30-RacetrackBank.md

 ![](../assets/img/2026-01-30-RacetrackBank/3.png)

-Then, I capture a request to send the gold to that second account, send that to the Repeater tab to add it to a group, and duplicate the request 30 times (you can duplicate it more but it could cause server overload issues).
+Then, I capture a request to give the gold to that second account, send that to the Repeater tab, add it to a group, and duplicate the request 30 times (you can duplicate it more but it could cause server overload issues).

 ![](../assets/img/2026-01-30-RacetrackBank/4.png)